-The Elections Division will provide information and demonstrations on the use of AVUs upon request and will:
+The Elections Division can provide demonstrations on the use of AVUs upon request and will:

-- Educate facility staff and potential voters at mobile voting sites about the secure electronic voting process. - Provide electronic voting demonstrations upon request to help voters feel more confident using the equipment when actual voting takes place. - Provide information about accessible voting in the printed Local Voters' Pamphlet and online. - Online Ballot Access allows candidates and committees to submit a statement in video format with closed captioning.
+- Educate facility staff and potential voters at mobile voting sites about the secure electronic voting process. - Provide information about accessible voting in the printed Local Voters' Pamphlet and online. - Online Ballot Access allows candidates and committees to submit a statement in video format with closed captioning.